scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 All build scripts are organized in the open, in source control [6g]_.
 A new contributors FAQ is maintained via wiki [7g]_ for software projects, and for translation [8g]_.
-At it’s core, the OSGeo-Live project uses common skills for system administration as opposed to more recent DevOps available, but it very much adopts a DevOps *philosophy*.
+At its core, the OSGeo-Live project uses common skills for system administration as opposed to more recent DevOps available, but it very much adopts a DevOps *philosophy*.
 Contributors pay particular attention to documenting each and every step, and standard approaches are encouraged across